 - Do This

-1. Melt the butter in a small saucepan in the microwave.
+1. Melt 4 tablespoons of butter in a small bowl in the microwave.

 2. Use a brush to spread the butter evenly over one face of each slice of bread.